ratulrafsan/Data-Doggo-SQLite-/README.md

 # Data Doggo (SQLite)
-An attempt to write a sqlite database management software in a day
+An attempt to write a sqlite database management software in a day P.S: Don't hurt yourself trying to even use this one.
+I wrote this as a challange.
+There are better professional alts : sqlitebrowser.org
 # REQUIRES PYQT5

 # Installation